Trump said he would "100 percent" testify under oath about his conversations with Comey

 The stunning comments come after an early morning series of tweets from the president where he claimed "vindication" after Comey testified in front of the Senate one day earlier.

-"Comey is a leaker," Trump wrote on Twitter and said Comey gave "false statements and lies" Thursday — which would be considered perjury as Comey was under oath.
+"Comey is a leaker," Trump wrote on Twitter, adding the fired FBI director gave "false statements and lies" Thursday — which would be considered perjury as Comey was under oath.

-During his nearly two and a half hours of testimony, Comey said Trump asked him for a pledge of loyalty, as well as urged him to "see a way out of" the FBI investigation into Trump's former National Security Advisor Michael Flynn's conversations with Russia's ambassador.
+During his nearly two-and-a-half hours of testimony, Comey said Trump asked him for a pledge of loyalty, as well as urged him to "see a way out of" the FBI investigation into Flynn's conversations with Russia's ambassador.

 Marc Kasowitz, Trump's outside counsel, rebutted the claims in a statement Thursday afternoon — pivoting to Comey's admission that he allowed the leak of information from his unclassified memos to news organizations in an attempt to trigger the appointment of a special counsel.